Jewels of the Adriatic Cruise

 What happens next?

-Take a few minutes to peruse this itinerary: envision yourself cruising through the islands of the Adriatic, walking in places where you can almost hear the stomping of the Roman soldiers’ boots, or driving through the hills of Herzegovina, connecting with the age-old culture of the Balkans where elements of the East still permeate daily life.
-Walking is still and always will be the best way to experience our world.
-Give us a call and talk to one of our Adventure Consultants about how to join us for this unforgettable program in the Balkans and along the Dalmatian Coast of the Adriatic!
+Take a few minutes to peruse the enclosed itinerary.
+Imagine cruising through the islands of the Adriatic, walking in places where you can almost hear the stomping of the Roman soldiers’ boots, or driving through the hills of Herzegovina, connecting with the age-old culture of the Balkans where elements of the Orient still permeate daily life.
+Walking is still and always the best way to experience our world.
+Give us a call and talk to one of our Adventure Consultants about how to join us for this unforgettable Walking Adventure program through the Balkan Peninsula and amongst the Dalmatian islands of the Adriatic!